bharatpatil/WhiteBoard/readme.md

 I have written this application as I wanted to learn and experiment with Node.JS, socket.io and mongodb.

+You can see demo of this on <a href="http://bharat.whiteboard.jit.su">http://bharat.whiteboard.jit.su</a>

 There are many modifications in wwwsqldesigner.js file.
 I will update them shortly.